AUL-PURE/puRephd/README.md

 ## Introduction

-Registering PhD theses in PURE has traditionally been a manual and fragmented process, involving repeated data entry, cross-checking multiple sources, and a high risk of human error.
+Registering PhD theses in PURE has traditionally been a manual and fragmented process, involving repeated data entry, cross-checking multiple sources, and a high risk of human error. `puRephd` replaces this with an automated workflow.
+Each month, the graduate school provides a standardized CSV export from PhD Planner containing all completed PhD programmes.
+The package uses this file to create or enrich research-output entries in PURE.

-`puRephd` replaces this with an automated workflow.
-Each month, the graduate school provides a standardized export from PhD Planner containing all completed PhD programmes.
 The package enables:

 - matching students and supervisors with internal PURE profiles,
 - assigning theses to the correct departmental series (e.g., PhD theses - Department of XYZ),